The Sky Tavern Junior Ski Program. America's oldest and largest volunteer run ski school.

 We believe it is important for every child to reach their full potential.
 What this means is that we pay close attention to the skill level of your child and ensure we place them in a class that suits them best.
 For more information on the different levels, please refer to a description of the different Skiing and Snowboarding ability levels.

-If your child is already a rockstar on the slopes, we would love for them to join us as a Junior Ski or Snowboard Instructor or be a part of the Sky Tavern Race Team or Freeride Team!
+If your child is already a rockstar on the slopes, we would love for them to join us as a Junior Ski or Snowboard Instructor or be a part of the Sky Tavern Race Team !
 Being a Junior Instructor can lead to huge jumps in self confidence and be the first step towards a career in the mountains.
 Team training includes instruction on proper skiing techniques, training on race courses or parks, and video taping and analysis.
 For more information on either Team or Junior Instructing, please refer to Programs.

 Not available to participate with your child?
 You can still let them enjoy the slopes through the Sky Tavern Bus Program!